|Nutrition Facts (per serving)|

 1/2 leek, cleaned and sliced roughly

 This recipe also makes a good substitute when a recipe calls for veal stock.

 Gather the ingredients.

-Pour off excess oil, place the pan back onto a high heat and when smoking slightly add the wine or cognac and scrape up all the juices and bits from the bottom of the pan.
+Pour off excess oil, place pan back onto a high heat, and when smoking slightly, add wine or cognac.
+Scrape up all the juices and bits from the bottom of the pan.

-Blacken the cut sides of the onion by holding them over a high heat, this will add color and flavor to the stock.
-When the cut side is completely blackened add it to the stockpot with the garlic, pot with the garlic, bouquet garni and peppercorns.
+Blacken cut sides of onion by holding over high heat, which will add color and flavor to stock.
+When cut side is completely blackened, add to stockpot with garlic, bouquet garni and peppercorns.